joao-m-lourenco-alpt/advanced-jenkins-training/devops-adventure/README.md

 ## PART 1 - SETUP

-### Chapter 1 - Preparing for your adventure
+### Chapter 1 - Preparing your code repo

 1. You and your team needs to define a name for the team.
 2. After defining the name of the team, you need to create a repository with the team name in the GitHub organization [devopsdelivery](https://github.com/devopsdelivery) following the convetion `devops-adventure-teamname`.
 3. Create/edit the file `README.md` and add the team composition to the file.
 4. You need to protect the branch `main` in the way that any change in this branch needs to happen thorough a Pull Request.
     - In the other words, changes to `main` branch need to be revied and approved by a different team member.

+### Chapter 2 - Preparing for colaborate
-5. You and your team need to define your branching strategy - guideline of collaboration. ([GitHub Flow](https://githubflow.github.io/), [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), [Trunk based](https://trunkbaseddevelopment.com/)).
+1. You and your team need to define your branching strategy - your guideline of collaboration. ([GitHub Flow](https://githubflow.github.io/), [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), [Trunk based](https://trunkbaseddevelopment.com/)).
-6. Document the branching strategy by the team in the `README` file.
+2. Document the branching strategy by the team in the `README` file.

+## PART 2 - DATABASE

-## Chapter 2 - Database Setup
+## Chapter 3 - Database Setup